OmarHeshamShehab/Deep-Learning-with-Python/README.md

-# Deep-Learning-with-Python
-Deep Learning with Python Book SECOND EDITION by FRANÇOIS CHOLLET
+Introduction to TensorFlow For Deep Learning Course By google hosted on udacity